szheng3/python-linear-regression/README.md

 How to install:

-1. $ sudo apt-get install python-pip python-dev build-essential
+1. $ sudo apt-get install python-pip

-2. $ sudo pip install --upgrade pip

 # usage